WHTG went on the air on October 11, 1961, originally on 105.5 FM.

 On January 2, 2017, 1160 (and 1310) debuted a classic hits format as "Beach Radio."

 (Thanks to Mark Fletcher, John Giase, Mike Lennen & Bob Sorrentino for some of this information)

 (Thanks to Steve Biro for providing an old WHLW sticker/logo)

 ** WADB - 1310 AM, Asbury Park **

 This station dates back to November 30, 1926 when it signed on as WDWM, licensed to Newark on 1080 AM.

 Original studios were located at 20 Central Ave. in Newark.

-Then, early in 1927, the station moved to 1270 AM and was forced to share time with Trenton station WAAT.
+Then, on March 25, 1927, the station moved to 1270 AM and was forced to share time with Trenton station WAAT.

-The FRC (Federal Radio Commission) gave him the option of moving his station out of Newark, so in the summer of 1927, WDWM moved to Asbury Park and contracted the station over to the Asbury Park Chamber Of Commerce.
+The FRC (Federal Radio Commission) then gave May the option of moving his station out of Newark, so in September 1927, WDWM moved to Asbury Park and contracted the station over to the Asbury Park Chamber Of Commerce.

 The station was now located at 1250 AM.